 - Uncertainty makes me nervous

-I’d like to think that none of us would make our child, our friend, or a family member feel bad about themselves because they’re experiencing any of the above.
-In fact, if we knew a loved one was having any of these experiences, we’d comfort them and ask what they need and how we can help.
+I’d like to think that none of us would make our child, friend, or family member feel bad about themselves because they’re experiencing any of the above.
+In fact, if we knew a loved one was having any of these experiences, we’d comfort them with kind words, ask what they need, and how we can help.

-But for some strange reason, we don’t treat ourselves in this same way.
+But for some reason, often we don’t treat ourselves with this same level of compassion.

 When we understand the reason behind our struggle, we realize it’s a perfectly natural human experience.

-From this place of understanding without judgment, we’re better able to give ourselves what we need which will help us achieve our goal.
+From this place of understanding without judgment, we’re better able to give ourselves what we need, which will help us achieve our goals.

-Be it figuring out how a new camera works, lose weight or grow a business – if we’re struggling it’s because we’re not getting enough support.
+Be it figuring out how a new camera works, becoming physically fit, or growing a business – if we’re struggling, it’s because we’re not getting enough support.

-When we get honest with ourselves and identify the needs we’re not getting, our next step becomes clear.
+When we get honest with ourselves and identify our needs, our next step becomes clear.

 Maybe I need more time to watch tutorial videos.

-Or maybe I need a strategy to lose weight.
+Or maybe I need a strategy to become physically fit.

-Or maybe I need an expert with social media knowledge.
+Or maybe I need an expert with marketing knowledge.

-I can reset my expectations and give myself more time to learn the new camera, enabling me to demonstrate real competency the next time I need to use my camera.
+I can reset my expectations and give myself more time to learn how to work with the new camera.

 3. When you understand yourself, you create meaningful goals.
 Meaningful goals naturally inspire and motivate us to perform better.

-When we better understand ourselves, we might come back to your original goal and decide it’s really not a goal we want.
-Often we might update our goal so that it has greater meaning for us.
+When we better understand ourselves, we often revisit our original goal and decide it’s really not a goal we want.
+If that happens, we might update our goal so that it has greater meaning for us.